Topological generation of special linear groups: Variations on the main theorem

-According to Theorem 3.1, the conjugacy classes of maximal closed positive-dimensional subgroups of $SL_2(k)$ are Borel subgroups and the normalizer of a maximal torus.
-Assume $M$ is a Borel subgroup.
-If $C_1,C_2$ are semisimple, then elements in $C_j\cap M$ have a one dimensional centralizer, and $\text{dim }\Omega> \text{dim }\Delta + \text{dim } G/M$.
+According to Theorem 3.2, each maximal closed positive dimensional subgroup of $G$ is either a Borel subgroup or the normalizer of a maximal torus.
+To start, assume $M$ is a Borel subgroup.
+If $C_1,C_2$ are semisimple, then elements in $C_j\cap M$ have a one dimensional centralizer, and $\dim \Omega> \dim \Delta + \dim G/M$.

-So without loss of generality assume $C_1$ is unipotent (up to scalars) and pick $x_i\in C_i$.
-Since $C_1$ is a regular unipotent class, $x_1$ lives in a unique Borel subgroup.
-Picking some $x_2\in C_2$ which does not live in this Borel, we have that $\langle x_1,x_2\rangle$ topologically generates $G$.
-Furthermore since $M$ is parabolic, $X=\bigcup_{g\in G} M^g\times M_g$ is closed subgroup of $G\times G$, so generically tuples in $\Omega$ topologically generate a group living in no conjugate of $M$.
+A conjugacy class in $SL_2(k)$ is either semisimple or a scalar multiple of a unipotent class.
+By the above, if $C_1$ and $C_2$ are semisimple, then generic tuples in $\Omega$ are not contained in a Borel subgroup.
+So without loss of generality we may assume $C_1$ is unipotent (up to a scalar).
+Pick some $x_1\in C_1$.
+Since $C_1$ is a regular unipotent class, $x_1$ is contained in a unique Borel subgroup.
+Recall generic tuples in $\Omega$ have infinite order.
+Hence picking an element $x_2\in C_2$ of infinite order which does not live in this Borel subgroup, we have that $\langle x_1,x_2\rangle$ topologically generates $G$.
+Furthermore since $M$ is parabolic,

+is a closed subgroup of $G\times G$, so generic tuples in $\Omega$ topologically generate a group living in no conjugate of $M$.